The Black Irix

-"Black Irix" is a fantasy short story by Terry Brooks in his Shannara series.
+"The Black Irix" is a fantasy short story by Terry Brooks in his Shannara series.
 It is the third in a trilogy of short stories that make up the Paladins of Shannara series, first published in 2013.

 Plot summary

 A year after the events of The Sword of Shannara, Shea has become very ill.
 Fearing for his life, Flick goes to a woods witch and seer named Audrana Coos.
 She gives him a small bottle of liquid and tells him to give it to Shea secretly.
 She also tells him that Shea will soon go on another quest and that Flick should not dissuade him.
 Flick does not believe her, but he slips the liquid into Shea’s ale later and the next day Shea’s health has completely recovered.
 Later Flick tells Shea about the woods witch and Shea thanks him and assures him that he will not be going on any quests or leaving the Vale again.
 Then Panamon Creel arrives.

 Creel tells Shea that the Black Irix that Keltset the rock troll used to save their lives and was lost when he was killed has been acquired by a collector of rare artifacts called Kestra Chule.
 He tells Shea that he must use the power of the elfstones to help him find and recover it so that he can return it to his fallen comrade’s family.
 Reluctantly, Shea agrees.
 Creel and Shea set off, but Flick refuses to accompany them, angry that Shea is leaving with the untrustworthy Creel.
 However, Flick catches up with them later.
 Shea then uses the elfstones to discover that the Black Irix is hidden in a vault in Kestra Chule’s private quarters within his fortress.
 Flick questions Creel as to how he expects to gain entry into this fortress.
 Creel informs them that Chule is actually a good acquaintance, and that they have been invited.
 When they arrive at the fortress, they indeed are invited in and given a great feast, after which Chule has his guards put the Ohmsfords in chains.
 Creel then takes the elfstones off of Shea and presents them to Chule in exchange for a hefty sack of gold.
 Chule promises to lock the brothers up overnight and release them in the morning, perhaps…